Last Updated on November 4, 2020

 Since you can remove the seeds easily (for example with an melon baller), the preparation is done within a few minutes.

 How to bake butternut squash

-You can bake this fall vegetable in the oven placed on a baking sheet or glass casserole, either flesh side down or flesh side up.
+You can bake this fall vegetable placed on a baking sheet or glass casserole, either cut sides down or cut sides up.
 I prefer to bake it flesh side up and turn it into an eye catching culinary delight.

 - 1 butternut squash cut in 2 halves

 - 2 tablespoon fresh rosemary leaves, finely chopped (you can also use fresh or dry thyme or oregano instead)

 - salt and pepper

 - Preheat the oven to 400 degrees °F (200°C)